HadiElNawfal/Protocol_Detection_Tool/README.md

 ### Prerequisites

+1. This tool is meant for Debian linux distros like Kali.
+It can also run on Ubuntu.
+It doesn't run on Windows.

 Before installing Scapy, make sure you have the following prerequisites:

-1. **Python**: Scapy requires Python 3.x.
+2. **Python**: Scapy requires Python 3.x.
 Make sure you have Python installed on your system.
-You can download Python from the official website: [Python Downloads](https://www.python.org/downloads/).

-2. **Pip**: Pip is the package manager for Python.
-It's usually included with Python, so you should have it available.
-You can check if Pip is installed by running `pip --version` in your terminal/command prompt.
+From your terminal, run `sudo apt update` then `sudo apt install python3 python3-pip libpcap-dev` to install both python3 and pip3.
+Check the official website for more information: [Python Downloads](https://www.python.org/downloads/).

 ### Installation Steps

-1. From your terminal or command prompt, install Scapy using pip by running the following command: `pip install scapy`.
+1. From your terminal, install Scapy using pip by running the following command: `pip3 install scapy`.
 This will download and install Scapy and its dependencies.

 2. Once the installation is complete, you can clone our code using the command: git clone https://github.com/HadiElNawfal/Protocol_Detection_Tool

 ## Running the code

-Run ```python ProtocolDetector.py -h``` to see the help page
+Run `python ProtocolDetector.py -h` to see the help page

 This code can test for: